Communicable Diseases Policy

 - All returning students under the age of 22, who have experienced a break in enrollment of at least one fall or spring term.

-- Students enrolled in online or dual credit courses who physically attend classes at any of the Alamo Colleges.
+- Students enrolled in online or dual credit courses who physically attend classes at any of the colleges in the Alamo Colleges District.

 - New or returning continuing education students enrolled in a course or program that is at least 360 contact hours.